Lorelei is a great friend of UnbridledACTS. Below she shares a reflection on her last year in the Middle East.

 - adapt while working with the women you have already met?

-- discover that that what you’ve been told about the culture is not reality is challenging?
+- discover that what you’ve been told about the culture growing up is not reality?

 - process the beautiful interactions you wish your home culture possessed while seeing the ugly-side of that same culture?

-- reconcile different views and when that affects your day-to-day encounters?
+- reconcile different views and when that affects your day-to-day encounters, how do you respond?

 These are a fraction of the questions and challenges while on the wild ride of cross-cultural travel.
-Blessings abound in ten months of befriending young women, enjoying the immense hospitality engrained in their culture, helping with their English, and teaching them leadership skills.
-However, the lack of freedom for these women, and the strict way their lives are monitored– not just by their families but also by the society– is a hard pill to swallow .
+Blessings abound in 10 months of befriending young women, enjoying the immense hospitality engrained in their culture, helping with their English, and teaching them leadership skills.
+However, the lack of freedom for these women, and the strict way their lives are monitored–not just by their families but also by the society–is a hard pill to swallow.

 True traveling is immersion in the culture.
-Whether it’s for two weeks, ten months, or years— immersion is lovelier than we dream, more overwhelming than anticipated, and harder than ever expected.
+Whether it’s for two weeks, 10 months, or years—immersion is lovelier than we dream, more overwhelming than anticipated, and harder than ever expected.